ctian1/pool/README.md

 The withdrawal program can optionally prove inclusion of the commitment in a separate inclusion set to for example prove that the withdrawal is not associated with certain deposits in the pool.
-This concept is described in Vitalik's [Privacy Pools](https://www.sciencedirect.com/science/article/pii/S2096720923000519) paper.
+This concept is described in the [Privacy Pools](https://www.sciencedirect.com/science/article/pii/S2096720923000519) paper by Vitalik and others.

 The CLI script can be used to generate a secret and commitment for deposits and generate a proof for withdrawals.
 No offchain indexing is required.